-If you were paid $10 or more in interest, you'll receive a Form 1099-INT from IRS by January 31st of next year.
-Please note, even if the interest amount paid to you is less than $10, you must report this amount on your tax return.
+If you receive $10 or more in interest, you'll receive a Form 1099-INT, Interest Income, by January 31 of next year.
+Please note, even if the interest you receive is less than $10, you must report this amount on your tax return.

-The notice says "We made the changes you requested to your 20XX Form 1040 to adjust your..." but I don't remember sending any change to IRS.
+I don't remember sending a request to IRS to change my return.
 How can I find out what IRS received to initiate this change?

-Please contact us at the number listed on the top right corner of your notice for specific information about your tax return.
+Call us at the number listed on the top right corner of your notice.

 What if I need to make another correction to my account?